stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-We can now create a template implementation that encapsulates a handle and the process of releasing resources on destruction:
+The following template implementation encapsulates a handle and manages the process of releasing resources on destruction:

 ```java
 public abstract class AbstractTransientNativeObject implements TransientNativeObject {